alex1504/vue2.0-demo/README.md

 - [vue-material](https://vue-material-old.netlify.com/#/):  A material css ui framework
 - [axios](https://github.com/axios/axios):  A http request plugin

+## Notice
+The movie and book api comes from [Douban](https://developers.douban.com/wiki/?title=guide), it has restiction.
+Every single ip can access api without apikey 150 times per hours and api with apikey 500 timers per hours.
+If you can't see any movie or book content, that means you need to wait for Douban api recovery.

 ## Development
 ``` bash
 # clone project from github to your computer